 If you’re new to RVA or maybe just haven’t gotten out to explore much.
 I have created this post to show you some sweet pics and too help you visit some of my favorite places to catch a sunset in Richmond VA.

 The CSX A-Line Bridge is one sunset spot I regrettably can’t include here since I haven’t actually taken pictures there.
 I know how to get there, but just haven’t ventured out there for pictures.
-Guess thats due soon
+Guess thats due soon.

-Beautiful Sunsets in Richmond VA
+Beautiful Richmond VA Sunsets

 I will start with the most obvious first to get it out of the way.
-This is spot is beautiful, easy to get to and can’t be beat when wanting to catch a city sunset.
+This is spot is beautiful, easy to get to and can’t be beat when wanting to catch a Richmond sunset.

 Libby Hill Park